tirthalpatel/Learning-Tools/gs-wiremock/README.md

 To POST data to WireMock server's REST endpoint, we can use curl or postman tool or any other choice of tool.

-## Start and Stop as Standalone Server to Mock Services
+## Start and Stop as Standalone HTTP Server for Stubbing Services

-* To Start, run this command from command prompt: 	java -jar wiremock-1.57-standalone.jar --port 9999
+* To Start, run this command from command prompt: 	java -jar wiremock-1.57-standalone.jar --port 9999	--verbose true

 * To Stop, post a request with an empty body to this REST endpoint: http://localhost:9999/__admin/shutdown

 * To see what all service stubs exist on WireMock server, open admin console in browser: http://localhost:9999/__admin/

-## Manually Stubbing or Mocking REST services
+## Manually Stubbing REST services

 A core feature of WireMock is the ability to return canned HTTP responses for requests matching criteria.
 These criteria can be defined in terms of URL, headers and body content.